-- High-risk sexual behaviors, such as early onset of sexual activity and having multiple partners, increase the risk of HPV infection, and thus of developing HPV-associated cancers.2 - Those who have a suppressed immune systems (like people who have HIV) also have an increased risk of developing HPV-associated cancer.2 These people have an increased risk of having a persistent HPV infection. - Tobacco has also been associated with increased risk of many HPV-associated cancers.2
+- High-risk sexual behaviors, such as early onset of sexual activity and having multiple partners, increase the risk of HPV infection, and thus of developing HPV-associated cancers. - Those with suppressed immune systems (like people with HIV) also have an increased risk of developing HPV-associated cancer.
+These people have an increased risk of having a persistent HPV infection. - Tobacco has also been associated with increased risk of many HPV-associated cancers.

-HPV-associated cancers are preventable
+HPV-associated cancer are preventable

 - For cervical cancer, pap smears have proven to be an effective screening method, and can help catch precancerous lesions before they become cancer.
+Screening programs have driven the decreases in cervical cancer that's been seen in recent decades. - For screening information and recommendations, visit:

+What should I know about screening?.

-Screening programs have driven the decrease in cervical cancer that's been seen in recent decades. - For screening information and recommendations, visit the Center for Disease Control and Prevention (CDC) What Should I Know About Screening? - For eligible women who meet age, insurance and income criteria, the MDH Sage Screening Program offers free cervical cancer screening. - A vaccine is available that can prevent HPV infection for the most common high-risk types.
-The HPV vaccine could prevent over 70 percent of HPV related cancers.2
+- For eligible women who meet age, insurance and income criteria, the MDH Sage Screening Program offers free cervical cancer screening. - A vaccine is available that can prevent HPV infection by the most common high-risk types.
+The HPV vaccine could prevent over 70 percent of HPV related cancers.